Erfurt Hauptbahnhof: Traffic services

 The unique position of the station at the Willy-Brandt-Platz combines the regional and long-distance trains with perfect connections to the regional bus station, tram services, local buses, taxi cabs, long-distance buses, an underground car park and two bike stations.

 Long-distance trains

-The following tables show the status of time table 2021:
+The following tables show the status of 2022 timetable:

 Regional trains

 Due to the central position, Erfurt has connections to all regions inside Thuringia.

 Red highlighted trains have fewer stops.
 Blue highlighted trains are stopping services.

 City tram

 The station is served by five of six tram lines and also by many bus lines.

 The central bus station is directly opposite to the entrance hall.

 All tram lines are operated by low floor vehicles.

 With the trams you can reach the university in the north of the city and also the international airport in the western district called Bindersleben.